For 13 years, Hillary Care, National Socialized Medicine, was her plan.

 He said he didn't like all the spending Bush approved, and none of us do.

-If that's how he describes himself.
+That's how he describes himself.

-Of course the drive bys are leaving that alone.
+Of course, the drive-bys are leaving that alone.

 They're too busy having orgasms today over the fact she's finally presented her health care plan.

-We have audio sound bites of that.
+We have audio soundbites of that.

-This is this is irresponsible.
+This is irresponsible.

-But it's not criticism of Bush on the on the war, like well, th this leak over the weekend about uh Iraq war was for oil.
+Like, well, this leak over the weekend about the Iraq war was for oil.

-That was that was purposefully done.
+That was purposefully done.

 Well, you keep up the work against Hillary South Carolina.

-You're a best hope.
+You're our best hope.

 I appreciate that, Marilyn.